tsackton/taelgarverse/docs/creatures/species/halflings.md

 ## Historical Perspective

 Halflings don’t record their history; they remember it.
 The tale of years is told, and told again, created and recreated by the history-tellers and story keepers of each generation, and then recalled as their memories join the ancestral awareness when they pass on from their individual lives.
 This living relationship to history means that years are not numbered and dated from fixed points in time.
-Instead, halflings refer to the song of years and the sagas of eras to mark their history.
+Instead, halflings refer to the song of years and the sagas of eras to mark their history, with each year given a unique name that spreads among the halfling community via their shared ancestral mind.

 In these ancient tales of years, halflings tell of wandering even when the world was new, when songs could sing sustenance into existence.
 They tell the stories of meeting humans, of the new songs of trade, of the world changing, yet always halfling journeys as a constant thread of connection.
 Many halflings claim they were the first to sail the Green Sea, and as the world changed again and again they were always there, to tell the new stories.